chaossocial/meta/process.md

 If there is only one thing we can convey on this page, then it's this: Please **be specific and provide context** in your reports.
 To do so:

-- Use Mastodon's reporting interface rather than DMs to our admin account,
+- Use the reporting interface rather than DMs to our admin account,
 - include the offending post(s) you're reporting, and
 - write a few words, even if you think the context is blindingly obvious.